martarozycka/Virtual-Gravity---Master-Thesis/README.md

 The Arduino folder includes the ESP and Arduino code.
-The remainder files are the entire Unity project.
+The remaining files are the entire Unity project.